 - useful to assess for ligamentous injury and cord injury

 Treatment and prognosis

-If immobilisation is impractical (large body habitus) or the patient has polytrauma, surgical management may be indicated.
+Patients with any neurological deficit or unstable fracture patterns (damage to the posterior ligaments) will need surgical fixation to decompress the spinal cord and stabilize the fracture 5.
+If immobilization is impractical (large body habitus) or the patient has polytrauma, surgical management may also be indicated.

 History and etymology

 Chance fractures are named after George Quentin Chance, British radiologist, who first described it in 1948 2.

 The differential diagnosis of chance fracture includes 6:

 - 1. Davis JM, Beall DP, Lastine C et-al. Chance fracture of the upper thoracic spine.
 AJR Am J Roentgenol.
 2004;183 (5): 1475-8.
 AJR Am J Roentgenol (full text) - Pubmed citation